Timeshare Resales = Timeshare Fraud

 Schedule your FREE Consultation to CANCEL your Timeshare HERE

-"A few months ago I went to a sales presentation and the sales representative asked if I was interested to sell my timeshare for about twice what I paid for it.
+"A few months ago, I went to a sales presentation, and the sales representative asked if I was interested in selling my timeshare for about twice what I paid for it.

-We told the salesperson that we needed the timeshare to sell in less than 6 months and because we would be using that money to pay for the newtimeshare.
+We told the salesperson that we needed the timeshare to sell in less than 6 months and that we would be using that money to pay for the new timeshare.

-Two months ago I should have received a check for $ 25,000 U.S.; however, I have received nothing in my email.
+Two months ago, I should have received a check for $25,000 USD; however, I have received nothing in my email.

-The seller does not answer my calls and the company which I paid $599 U.S. for selling my property has a disconnected phone number and their website no longer exists.
+The seller does not answer my calls, and the company for which I paid $599 U.S. for selling my property has a disconnected phone number, and their website no longer exists.

 What can I do?”